Near Optimal Alphabet-Soundness Tradeoff PCPs: Introduction

 \subsubsection{The Outer PCP}

-Our outer PCP game is the outer PCP of~\cite{KMS,DKKMS1}, which is a smooth parallel repetition of the equation versus variables game of Hastad~\cite{Hastad} (or of~\cite{KP} for the application to Quadratic Programming).
+Our outer PCP game is the same as that of~\cite{KMS,DKKMS1}, which is a smooth parallel repetition of the equation versus variables game of Hastad~\cite{Hastad} (or of~\cite{KP} for the application to Quadratic Programming).
 As in there, we equip this game with the ``advice'' feature to facilitate zoom-in coordination (as discussed above).
 For the sake of completeness we elaborate on the construction of the outer PCP below.